 Other vacant units include: migrant housing; units rented or sold, but not yet occupied; and units held for occupancy by a caretaker or janitor and units held for personal reasons of the owner, but not classified as seasonal.
 At the state and county level, units held for occupancy by a caretaker or janitor and units held for personal reasons of the owner, but not classified as seasonal comprised the largest segment of the other vacant unit category.
-At the town level migrant housing does not exist within the Town of Hancock.
+Migrant housing does exist within Waushara County3 and can be found in the towns of Dakota, Poy Sippi, Rose, Springwater and Wautoma.
 The other vacant units listed were a mix of units rented or sold, but not yet occupied and units held for occupancy by a caretaker or janitor and units held for personal reason of the owner.